BulgariaPHP/glagol-dsl-docs/setup_no_docker.rst

 .. hint::

     PHP compiled sources are generated in the :code:`./out/` directory of your project's root.
-The nginx server root is configured to map to :code:`./out/public` directory (*This is* :code:`/var/www/html/public` *from within the nginx docker container*).
+Make sure to map your web server's root to :code:`./out/public` directory.